GiantFurnace/Cuda-FT-Saliency-Algorithm/README.md

 ## 2. Usage

-Compiled opencv-3.3.0 with cuda using CMake, CUDA8.0.
+### Compiled opencv-3.3.0 with cuda using CMake, CUDA8.0 in ubuntu 16.04
+- just simply run the shell script ./script/prepare_install.sh for environment setting up

-### How to use this project
+### How to use this project for defect detecting

 - configure autogen.sh and using the shell script to generate the Makefile